Lawsuit: Inmate tried to buy influence in prison

-NEW HAVEN, Conn.
-(AP) — A former driver for an imprisoned hedge-fund founder says he was asked to help funnel money from his former boss to other inmates at a federal prison in Massachusetts.
+NEW HAVEN, Connecticut (AP) — A former driver and personal assistant to imprisoned hedge-fund founder Raj Rajaratnam says he was asked to help funnel money from his boss to other inmates at a federal prison in Massachusetts.

-Rajaratnam, founder of the Galleon Group, is serving an 11-year sentence for insider trading at a minimum-security facility in Ayer, Mass.
+Rajaratnam, founder of the Galleon Group, is serving an 11-year sentence for insider trading at a minimum-security Devens Federal Medical Center in Massachusetts.

-Malaszuk alleges Rajaratnam gave him names and contact information for the family members of inmates who were to receive money.
-He says the cash was meant to secure special treatment in prison for Rajaratnam.
+He alleges that during visits to his boss in prison, the onetime billionaire gave him names and contact information for the family members of about 20 other inmates at the facility who were to receive money.